-At this time of year, assuming you’re in the Northern Hemisphere, you can easily find the legendary Big Dipper asterism, called The Plough by our friends in the U.K. or The Wagon throughout much of Europe.
+Tonight, assuming you’re in the Northern Hemisphere, you can easily find the legendary Big Dipper, called The Plough by our friends in the U.K. or The Wagon throughout much of Europe.
 This familiar star pattern is high in the north at nightfall in June.
 Find it, and let it be your guide to the Little Dipper, too.

 How do you find the Dippers?
 Assuming you’re in the Northern Hemisphere, simply face northward on a June evening, and watch for a large dipper-like pattern.
 That easy-to-see pattern will be the Big Dipper.
 Notice that the Big Dipper has two parts: a bowl and a handle.
 See the two outer stars in the bowl?
 They’re known as The Pointers because they point to the North Star, which is also known as Polaris.

 Once you’ve found Polaris, you can find the Little Dipper.
 Polaris marks the end of the handle of the Little Dipper.
 You need a dark night to see the Little Dipper in full, because it’s so much fainter than its larger and brighter counterpart.

-Look for the Big Dipper high in the north at nightfall!
+Bottom line: Look for the Big and Little Dippers in the north at nightfall!